tljesse/tristan-personal/mdblog/life-the-universe-and-everything.md

 ---
 title: 'Life, the Universe and Everything'
-description: blog description
+description: What have I been doing
 published: true
 blurb: 'Read along as I ramble about my current projects, feelings and what is coming next'
-datePublished: '2021-08-16'
+datePublished: '2023-01-09'
 slug: 'life-the-universe-and-everything'
 ---